Blane245/musicgenerator/docs/CMG User Manual.md

 The features of the CMG include:
 - Retention of defined sound generation files between working sessions,
 - The use of SoundFont files to produce Midi sounds,
-- The separation of sound generator into tracks that mimics the parts in a music score,
+- The separation of sound generators into tracks that mimics the parts in a music score,
 - Two types of sound generators,
-- Room level sound volume, compression, and equalization controls, and
+- Room level sound volume, reverb, compression, and equalization controls, and
 - Previewing and recording of assembled compositions.

 An example of a composition in progress is shown here: